SimonPadbury/baselayer-3/_src/layout.md

 ## Grid layouts

 <div aria-label="Note" class="popout mb-2 bl-3 b-orange b-300 p-2 t-black bg-orange bg-100">
-  The grid system has been reinvented again in Baselayer v.3.
+  The grid system has been reinvented for Baselayer v.3.
 It is not backwards compatible to Baselayer 1 or 2.
 </div>

 * **Controlling tracks at _grid wrapper_ level:**